dvgis/threebox-es6/README.md

 #### Unit tests
 Tests live [here](/tests).
 - Build first the test bundle with `npm run test`, this will create [`tests\threebox-tests-bundle.js`](tests/threebox-tests-bundle.js)
-- Then in your preferred browser navigate to `threebox-tests.html` and check the console for test results.
+- Then in your preferred browser navigate to [`threebox-tests.html`](https://github.com/jscastro76/threebox/blob/master/tests/threebox-tests.html) and check the console for test results.

 #### How to build the project in Visual Studio
 Sample to get a full build from scratch for Visual Studio:
 - Install [Node.js](https://nodejs.org/en/)
 - Clone the repo and open a new Project using main.js
-- Update the packages @turf, tape, uglyfy, watchify
+- Install / Update the packages browserify, tape, ncp, uglyfy, watchify.
 - Right click on the project at the Solution Explorer > Open Node.js Interactive Window:
 - execute `.npm [ProjectName] init -y`
 - execute `.npm [ProjectName] install`
 - execute `.npm [ProjectName] i`
-- execute `.npm [ProjectName] [LocalPath] install azure@4.2.3`
 - execute `.npm [ProjectName] run dev` or `.npm run build `